IBM/aspera-cli/README.erb.md

 * The configuration was created with CLI version 0.3.7
 * the log level is set to "debug"
-* the default profile to load for plugin "faspex" is : myfaspexprofile
+* the default parameter set to load for plugin "faspex" is : myfaspparams
-* the profile "myfaspexprofile" defines some parameters: the URL and credentials This specifies a profile called "myapp" and defines some default values for some parameters.
+* the parameter set "myfaspparams" defines some parameters: the URL and credentials

 A configuration file is located: